zsparal/api-documentation/source/payments/recurring.rst

 ------------------------------------------
 .. note:: You do not have to implement the library for recurring payments.

 Using PayPal for on-demand payments requires an extra set of tools.
 You should integrate the fraud library of PayPal by adding the Javascript library to your checkout page with the necessary configuration included.

 You need to load the library from the PayPal domain through a ``<script>``-tag.
 Before that, you should provide the configuration for the library with a ``<script>``-tag of the type ``application/json``.
 Both tags should be placed inside the ``<head>`` section.

 In the configuration block you need to make sure that you include the ``fncls`` attribute as follows:
 ``fncls="fnparams-dede7cc5-15fd-4c75-a9f4-36c430ee3a99"``.
-The library can not find your configuration without that attribute.
+The library cannot find your configuration without that attribute.

 The configuration should contain JSON with the following attributes: